gowizzard/goten/README.md

 ```

 ##How to use
-Here is a small example how to create an random password:
+Here is a small example how to create a random password:
 ```go
 token := goten.New(55)
 ```